sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 - `purchase-service`, which handle the purchased products.

-As orchestrator, we will use **Orkes Conductor** because it is easily deployable via a Docker container and has an intuitive graphical interface.
+As orchestrator, we will use **Conductor** because it is easily deployable via a Docker container and has an intuitive graphical interface.
 This interface allows us to define workflows, manage invocations, and configure the tasks.
 We will explore these aspects in more detail as we proceed.

 ## The workflow to implement